 Anesthesiologist: A physician or dentist who completes a 3-5-year anesthesiology residency after medical or dental school and passes all required exams.
 Anesthesiologists can administer anesthesia for dental procedures and oral surgery, and they may have a permit from a State Dental Board to deliver anesthesia in a dental office.
 Physician and dentist anesthesiologists may have specialized training to treat children, and they may have board certification by taking and passing a national exam.

 Nurse anesthetist: A registered nurse who completes a 2-year program after nursing school and has additional clinical experience.
 In some states, nurse anesthetists can administer anesthesia in a dental office without the supervision of a dentist or physician.

 Dental hygienist: Completes a 2-year dental hygiene degree after high school—usually an Associate's Degree.
 Some dental hygienists have additional education and training such as a Bachelor's Degree.
 They are licensed by their state and can give local anesthesia (numbing shots) in the mouth.

 Dental assistant: No formal training is required.
 Training may be "on the job."
 There are also 10-12-month certificate programs.
 Dental assistants may be registered by their state dental board.
+Dental assistants do not

 Dental sedation assistant: Requirements vary from state to state, but the dental sedation assistant can obtain a certificate allowing him or her to help watch patients under anesthesia.
 Certificates can be obtained via an online education program or at an approved on-site educational program.
 Dental assistants, however, cannot administer sedation or rescue medications on their own in a dental office.